ikswotus/EphemeralIndexing/README.md

 create index _test_index_full_sample_data
 on test.sample_data (sample_time, metric_name);
 ```
 However, this will index ALL data.
 If we keep weeks/months/years of data, the space required for the index will be significant.
-If the table is typically only queried by grafana for a last-24hour view, this is a lot of wasted space.
-To avoid that, we can create the index directly on the chunk instead:
+If the table is typically only queried by grafana for a last-24hour view, we can avoid having unused indexes taking up space by creating the index directly on recent chunks instead:

 ```
 create index _test_index_full_sample_data